elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-do-spirituality-and-a-sense-of-purpose-contribute-to-cultural-wisdom-and-identity-in-indigenous-communities.md

 url: /learn/health-studies/questions/how-do-spirituality-and-a-sense-of-purpose-contribute-to-cultural-wisdom-and-identity-in-indigenous-communities
 score: -1.0
 related_article1:
-    id: 163380
+    id: 163377
-    title: What role do community-driven health initiatives play in providing culturally appropriate services for First Nations?
+    title: >-
+        What were the impacts of the British North America Act and the Indian Act on First Nations communities?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-role-do-communitydriven-health-initiatives-play-in-providing-culturally-appropriate-services-for-first-nations
+    url: /learn/health-studies/questions/what-were-the-impacts-of-the-british-north-america-act-and-the-indian-act-on-first-nations-communities
 related_article2:
+    id: 163385
+    title: >-
+        How does a connection to the Creator influence the spiritual and cultural knowledge of First Nations?
+    subject: Health Studies
+    url: /learn/health-studies/questions/how-does-a-connection-to-the-creator-influence-the-spiritual-and-cultural-knowledge-of-first-nations
+related_article3:
     id: 163374
+    title: >-
-    title: How does the Four Worlds Institute Model define well-being, and what are its guiding principles?
+        How does the Four Worlds Institute Model define well-being, and what are its guiding principles?
     subject: Health Studies
     url: /learn/health-studies/questions/how-does-the-four-worlds-institute-model-define-wellbeing-and-what-are-its-guiding-principles
-related_article3:
+related_article4:
     id: 163386
+    title: >-
-    title: Why is cultural integrity and identity important for the health and well-being of First Nations communities?
+        Why is cultural integrity and identity important for the health and well-being of First Nations communities?
     subject: Health Studies
     url: /learn/health-studies/questions/why-is-cultural-integrity-and-identity-important-for-the-health-and-wellbeing-of-first-nations-communities
-related_article4:
-    id: 163373
-    title: What are the key determinants of health according to the Public Health Agency of Canada, and why might they be limited for First Nations?
-    subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-key-determinants-of-health-according-to-the-public-health-agency-of-canada-and-why-might-they-be-limited-for-first-nations
 related_article5:
-    id: 163384
+    id: 163377
-    title: What mechanisms can be used to promote social justice and equity for First Nations communities?
+    title: >-
+        What were the impacts of the British North America Act and the Indian Act on First Nations communities?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-mechanisms-can-be-used-to-promote-social-justice-and-equity-for-first-nations-communities
+    url: /learn/health-studies/questions/what-were-the-impacts-of-the-british-north-america-act-and-the-indian-act-on-first-nations-communities
 ---

 &nbsp;